 Talk about easy and a crowd pleaser all in one.
 I think what makes them so good is they have both texture and flavour.
 Crunchy top and bottom with a soft, rich centre.

-So how do we make these Cinnamon Caramel Crumble Bars happen?
+How to make Cinnamon Caramel Crumble Bars

 The base is made like a traditional cookie.